andactasdemir24/andactasdemir24/README.md

 EN

 Hello, I am Andaç Taşdemir.
 I study at Bartın University Computer Technology and Information Systems department.
-I am a 4th year student.
+I am a senior.
 I live in Istanbul.
 I am 23 years old.
 I am a student with holistic software development and design knowledge.
 I am a software developer who is trying to improve himself and trying to come to good places in his field.
 I am developing myself in the field of Mobile application.
 I am especially well versed in Flutter language.
 In addition, I have developed myself as a web developer.
 I know Php MySql Html css languages at an intermediate level.
 My English level is B2 level.
 I am compatible with teamwork, my communication is strong.
 I am ambitious and always learning new things.

 <br/>